jasonliang-dev/jasonliang-dev.github.io/src/coroutines.md

 end
 ```

 This code is alright.
-I felt kinda clever when I realized the patrol behaviour
+I felt a little clever when I realized the patrolling
-can be done by swapping the x and y velocity components, it's nice and terse,
+behaviour can be expressed by swapping the x and y velocity components.
+It's
-but it's not immediately clear that the object performs a patrol path in a
+terse, but it's not immediately clear that the object performs a patrol path in
-square shape.
+a square shape.

 Below is the same gameplay behaviour, but now with coroutines: